20 Questions Every Christian Zionist Must Answer

 Fact #16: Jesus fulfilled the temple, the priesthood, the sacrifices, and the land (Hebrews 8–10).

-Question #16: Why do Christian Zionists still hold to a physical temple, priesthood, and land as spiritually necessary?
+Question #16: Why do Christian Zionists still deem a physical temple, priesthood, and land as spiritually necessary?

 Fact #17: Scripture says God shows no favoritism, whether Jew or Gentile (Romans 2:11; Acts 10:34).